wolverineav/staticblog/content/tech/kafka-tls-record-size-exceeded.md

 ## Thanks

 The whole search for root cause was a slow moving train that gained speed with help from some clever folks.
-I just happened to be the one who owns the module responsible for fixing this 🙂
+[Ming Wen](https://bitmingw.com) helped identify where Kafka was getting stuck and Mark Boon, our in house X509 certificate expert suggested how to approach the problem with a custom TrustManager.

+Being in the platform engineering team, I'm usually the one connecting the dots/teams/modules and figuring out where is the ideal place to fix it 🙂

 **TIL**